Architecture of Poland: Interwar period

 Examples of Polish constructivism and international style include numerous housing complexes and modern residential houses built by architects Barbara Brukalska and Stanisław Brukalski (own house at 8 Niegolewskiego Street in Warsaw, WSM housing estate in Żoliborz, Warsaw), Bohdan Lachert (own house at 9 Katowicka Street in Warsaw), Józef Szanajca, Helena and Szymon Syrkus (WSM housing estate in Rakowiec, Warsaw) or Juliusz Żórawski (houses at 28 Puławska Street, 3 Przyjaciół Avenue and 34/36 Mickiewicza Street, Warsaw).
+Similar avant-garde buildings and housing estates were also erected in other cities, such as the Monwiłł-Mirecki housing estate in Łódź.

-Construction investments took place on a larger scale in modern cities like seaport Gdynia, Katowice, and Stalowa Wola.
-The most important examples include in Gdynia the BGK housing complex as well as the buildings of the ZUS and the Department of Nautical Science of the Gdynia Maritime University and in Katowice the buildings of the former Silesian Parliament and the Silesian Museum (destroyed in World War II) as well as the so-called Skyscraper.
+Large-scale construction investments also took place in rapidly developing modern cities such as the seaport of Gdynia, Katowice, and Stalowa Wola.
+Key examples in Gdynia include the BGK housing complex as well as the buildings of the ZUS and the Department of Nautical Science of the Gdynia Maritime University.
+In Katowice, important projects included the former Silesian Parliament building and the Silesian Museum (destroyed in World War II) as well as the so-called Skyscraper.
 Other early skyscrapers include the Prudential House in Warsaw.